LegalizeAdulthood/refactor-test-suite/results/VisualStudioResults.md

    from the editor.
  * **Reorder Parameters** is available through **Change Signature**, but the unused parameters are not indicated visually in the IDE.
- * Microsoft retired the Connect bug tracker in January, 2018.
-(I never got any email notification to the best of my recollection.)
-All my URLs to previously filed bugs no longer work, preventing me from correlating previous results to current results and identifying if claimed fixes are actually fixed.

 <hr/>